 - 3/4 tsp salt

 - 1/2 tsp each: cinnamon, ginger, pumpkin pie spice

-- 1/3 cup oil OR milk of choice
+- 1/3 cup oil or water or milk of choice

 - 2 tsp pure vanilla extract

 - Preheat oven to 350 F. Grease a 9×5 loaf pan, and set aside.
 In a large mixing bowl, combine all dry ingredients.
 Whisk all liquid ingredients in a separate bowl, then pour wet into dry and stir to form a batter.
 Smooth into the prepared pan.
 If desired, press some extra chocolate chips into the top.
-Bake on the center rack 30 minutes, then do not open the oven door but turn off the heat and leave in the closed oven for 10 additional minutes.
-Because ovens may vary, if it's still undercooked after this time then just turn the heat back on and cook–checking every 5 minutes–until firm.
-Let cool completely, then cover and refrigerate overnight.
-Taste and texture will be much better the second day (and even better the third day as it will get sweeter).
+Bake on the center rack 45 minutes or until golden and cooked through.
+Let cool completely.
+Slice and enjoy!
+Taste and texture are even better the second day if you can wait.
 Leftovers can be sliced and frozen if desired.View Nutrition Facts

 Have you made this recipe?